mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

         {curly_close,12,4}]
 ```

+The last two numbers are line (starting at line 1) and column (starting at column 0),
+which are useful in error messages.

 ### Pass 2: Syntactic Analysis
 To tackle this part I had a look at my Kindle copy of